ibexa/documentation-user/docs/commerce/discounts/work_with_discounts.md

     - added products to a cart for no less than a specified total value
     - entered a specified discount code

-    If you set the discount code, you can also set the number of times that the code can be used.
+    If you set the discount code, you can set the number of times that the code can be used:

+    - by a certain customer
+    - in total, by all customers

     ![Cart discount conditions](cart_discount_conditions.png)